Sultanate of Bagirmi: Economy, society, and government

+Bagirmi was a large provider of slaves for the trans-Saharan slave trade, procured to their south, One part of this trade involved the supply of eunuchs, and Bagirmi was a major centre for the castration of slaves during the 18th century.
+There were significant risks for the victim of this procedure; a German doctor who visited the area c.
+1870 reported than less than one third of the boys who were castrated survived the operation.
+Eunuchs produced in Bagirmi were sold locally and to the adjoining kingdoms of Bornu and Wadai.
+Some were sold further afield, being used in Medina, Mecca and, in some instances, the Topkapı Palace in Istanbul.

-Bagirmi was a large provider of slaves for the trans-Saharan slave trade, procured to their south, however they also exported animal skins, ivory, and cotton.
+Bagirmi also exported animal skins, ivory, and cotton.
 Imports were copper and cowrie shells, which were used as their currency.
 Slavery was fundamental to the economy, and chattel slaves were exported.
 Agricultural labourers worked on local estates, and retainers worked for the mbangs and their officials (the maladonoge).
 Bagirmi specialised in procuring eunuchs for the Ottomans.
 According to some sources, slavery was considered a phase of life after which people would return to their normal lives.

 Bagirmi also received tribute from various smaller states and nomadic peoples in the form of slaves.
 Tributaries often adopted Bagirmi culture and sent elite youth to Massenya's court for education.
 Tributaries under direct rule were governed by ngars.
 Professional guilds had their own leaders with titles.

 In 1850, Massenya had a population of 15,000.